vandre-sales/meliva-ds/packages/webawesome/docs/docs/components/breadcrumb.md

 </wa-breadcrumb>
 ```

-Alternatively, you can place dropdown menus in a prefix or suffix slot.
+Alternatively, you can place dropdown menus in a `start` or `end` slot.

 ```html {.example}
 <wa-breadcrumb>